NEW

 Care

-The rug is made of 70% cotton and 30% acrylic and can be washed at 30 degrees.
-We recommend using a delicate detergent that does not contain bleach.
+The carpet is made of 70% cotton and 30% acrylic and can be washed on a wool cycle.
+Ideally, wash it with a mild detergent without bleach.

-The rug might be a bit creased at first but this will disappear in time.
+The carpet may be a bit creased at first, but this will disappear once you lay it on the floor.

-The rug is intended for indoor home use.
-We do not recommend it for more intensive use in shops or offices.
+The carpet is suitable for use at home.
+We don’t recommend heavier use in shops or offices.

-Due to the natural composition of cotton, a cotton rug can be sensitive to discolaration in direct sunlight.
+Due to the natural composition of cotton, a cotton carpet may be prone to discolouration when exposed to direct sunlight.

 Recently viewed